-4. Based on results of the above analyses, assess overall reliability in meeting demands relative to different geographic areas of the South Platte River.
+4. Based on results of the above analyses, assess overall reliability in meeting demands

+Using the analyses described above, the overall reliability in meeting demands will be assessed.
+Reliability in meeting demands will be described using statistical terms and will be relative to different geographic areas of the South Platte River.
 The results of this analysis will be summarized in a technical memorandum and descriptive maps.
 These materials will be used for presentation of results to the Steering Committee and to potential Cooperative members/customers and other stakeholders.